 h.
 Formal Hearing

 The Hearing Committee shall cause the hearing to be recorded by the most effective method, and shall preserve any exhibits or other materials received during the hearing.
+For hearings related to Title IX Sexual Harassment and jurisdiction, as defined in EP #15: Audio or audiovisual recording or transcripts must be available for the parties’ inspection and review.
 The Hearing Committee shall conduct its proceedings with as much dispatch as possible, while recognizing the parties’ right to adequate time to present their case.

 The University conducts faculty disciplinary hearings pursuant to the Washington Administrative Procedure Act, RCW 34.05.
 That law requires all hearings to be open unless closed 1) under a provision of law expressly authorizing closure or 2) under a protective order entered by the Hearing Committee pursuant to applicable rules.
 The Hearing Committee and the parties shall refrain from public comments or statements regarding the hearing, its conduct, the evidence presented before it, and any findings, recommendations and sanctions until final action has been taken on the matter.

 The Hearing Committee shall first allow the provost to submit those witnesses and documents identified in the Pre-hearing Statement.
-The Hearing Committee shall then allow the Respondent to submit those witnesses and documents identified in the Pre-hearing Statement.
+The Hearing Committee shall then allow the Respondent (and the Complainant in matters involving Title Ix Sexual Harassment, as defined by EP #15) to submit those witnesses and documents identified in the Pre-hearing Statement.
 Both parties will be afforded the opportunity for rebuttal.
 All parties shall have the right to confront and cross-examine all witnesses.

+For hearings related to Title IX Sexual Harassment and jurisdiction, as defined in EP#15, hearsay evidence is not admissible.
+Witnesses, including parties, must submit to cross-examination for their written or verbal statements to be considered by the Hearing Committee.
+Each party must be allowed an advisor.
+Advisors must be present, and if not, the university must provide an advisor free of charge to conduct cross on that party's behalf.
+The advisor does not need to be an attorney, but can be.
+Advisors, but not the parties, must be permitted to cross examine the other party and all witnesses.
+The Hearing Committee will review cross-examination questions in advance to determine relevance, and explain any decisions to exclude irrelevant questions.
+The sexual history of a complainant is not relevant or admissible in a hearing unless the complainant’s sexual predisposition or prior sexual behavior is offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent.

 The faculty member shall have the right to have a professional colleague present at all stages of the hearing as an academic advisor.
 In addition, the faculty member is entitled to have counsel present, as is the University.
 At any party’s request or at the initiation of the Hearing Committee, a representative of the responsible educational association shall be permitted to attend even those portions of the hearing that have been closed to the public.
 The Hearing Committee retains the right to determine if any other person may attend or be excluded, including witnesses.